-THE GEAR: Canon camera set to 1/30 shutter speed, 640 ISO and a Sigma 85mm lens set to f1.8 shot handheld.
-THE LIGHT: Window light.
+The Gear: Canon digital camera set to 1/30 of a second shutter speed, 640 ISO and a Sigma 85mm lens set to f1.8.

 If you would like to use this image, or any of my images for mock or comp use, please just ask.
 There is never a charge for this service.
 Educational use is permitted without charge, unless published, but please ask first.
 All commercial use is available only with a limited copyright release prior to use from the copyright holder, Steve Thornton.
 Thanks for looking!